Persephone-Bananafanafo/field-guide-for-those-tuning-in/A Field Guide for those tuning in.md

-# A Gentle Manual for the Quiet, The Sensitive and the In-Tune.
+# A Gentle Manual for those Tuning In
 # A Re-Tuning Companion
 ### This guide is for you if:
 -you feel everything before you can explain it.